Hampshire High School (Illinois): Schedule

-Industrial Arts
+Industrial arts

 On the far west side of the building is the industrial arts wing.
 There one can find a Computer Aided Design (CAD) lab, electricity lab, wood lab, welding lab, autos lab, and advanced manufacturing lab.
 The CAD lab features new widescreen computers with AutoDesk AutoCAD 2010 and Google SketchUp installed.
 The wood lab is home to a state-of-the-art SawStop table saw which is usually not found in schools due to the $10,000 price tag.
-In addition, there is about $7,000 worth of Bosch tools and a $30,000 ShopBot CNC machine.
-This is not the only wood lab, however, there is also one on the east side behind the auditorium.
-This shop, called the scene shop, is used to fabricate all of the sets required for school plays.
+In addition, there are about $7,000 worth of Bosch tools and a $30,000 ShopBot CNC machine.
+On the east side behind the auditorium is the scene shop, which is used to fabricate all of the sets required for school plays.